vosaul/status.im/content/index.md

 http-server
 ```

-> In a new terminal window.
+> In a new terminal window run the port forwarding and DApp connection stuff.
 It is important to pass in the `--ip` flag with the IP address listed by Console once you have selected the `debug` option and turned it on.
-You may also need to do port forwarding if you are using an Android device.
+You may also need to do adb port forwarding if you are using an Android device.

 ```shell
 adb forward tcp:5561 tcp:5561  # Android only
 status-dev-cli add-dapp '{"whisper-identity": "my-dapp", "dapp-url": "http://<Your IP>:8080/", "name": "My DApp"}' --ip <IP listed in Status console>
 ```

-Before we really dive into the finer print, we will be using only the bare-bones `status-dev-cli` tools in order to create our very first status DApp that can be accessed through Status.
 First, install the dev tools globally using NPM.

-Then, create a directory for you app to live in, switch into it and create an `index.html` file and an `app.js` file.
+Then, create a directory for you app to live in, switch into it, and create an `index.html` file and an `app.js` file.

 The index.html will be really simple.
 We are going to add several meta tags to make our DApp look good on small screens of mobile phones and add a span that will be used by our JavaScript.